 In addition to making your dog more comfortable by removing itchy, loose fur, brushing your dog regularly also improves air circulation to their skin.
 Not only does this result in healthier skin, but it also helps keep your dog cool during high-energy playtime or exercise and during warmer weather.
 As long as brushing and grooming have been introduced properly to your dog, it’s usually a calming experience for both of you that also helps to strengthen your bond.
 Plus, it helps to improve circulation!

 Regularly brushing your dog also gives you the opportunity to keep an eye on their health and to check for parasites like fleas or ticks.
 As you carefully work the brush or comb through their coat, you can also run your hands over the area to check for any cuts, scrapes, sores, or other issues.
 Doing this will also help identify potential health issues early so you can get your dog to the vet and get treatment before things get worse or out of hand.

 There are a bunch of grooming tasks that are all part of taking care of your dog.
 Brushing their coat regularly is just one of them.
-But, just like brushing their teeth, checking their ears, and trimming their nails is important, so is brushing your dog.
+But, just like brushing their teeth, checking their ears, and trimming their nails is important, brushing your dog is important too.
 If you start introducing grooming to your dog as a puppy and keep the experience a positive one, it will help make grooming much easier and more enjoyable for you both.